buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyUpgradeModule.UpgradeCount.md

 public uint UpgradeCount { get; }
 ```

-Retrieve number of upgrade effects this block has (r/o)
+Gets number of upgrade effects this block has

 ### Returns